Do Leagues Ahead Diving offer snorkelling in Gran Canaria?

 Where do I enter the water and what marine life will I see?

 You can walk or jump into the water off the pebble beach, just make sure you are careful about the tide.
 Once you are in the water you will be greeted by crystal clear water and the exciting prospect of caves to snorkel in.
-You will be welcomed by boxfish, parrot fish, damselfish, cuttlefish and much more.
-Furthermore, carry on swimming left and there is a perfect rock to sunbathe on and catch your breath after being bombarded by Gran Canaria’s underwater wonders.
+You will be welcomed by Boxfish, Parrot fish, Damselfish, Cuttlefish and much more.
+Carry on swimming left and there is a perfect rock to sunbathe on and catch your breath after being bombarded by Gran Canaria’s underwater wonders.

-This snorkelling location is a slightly longer distance, located in the East of the Island, but believe me, it is worth the effort.
+This snorkelling location is a slightly longer distance from most tourist towns, located on the East coast of Gran Canaria, but believe me, it is worth the effort.
 An extremely popular destination for divers and water enthusiasts alike, it is easy to see why.
-The visiblity here averages 10 meters in winter and is often 20 + in the summer.
+The visibility here averages 10 meters in winter and is often 20-30 meters in the summer months.

 Where should I enter the water and what will I see?